osisoft/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 | MergeLeft    | 3                 | Results include events for each index across all streams selecting events at the indexes based on left to right order of the streams. |
 | MergeRight   | 4                 | Results include events for each index across all streams selecting events at the indexes based on right to left order of the streams. |

-**Note:** The Interpolated SdsJoinMode currently does not support ContinuousNullableTrailing or ContinuousNullableLeading SdsInterpolationModes.
-All join requests with interpolations involving a Null value will return an interpolated Null result at the index where calculation was required.
-More information regarding Interpolation can be found [here.](https://github.com/osisoft/OCS-Docs/blob/master/Documentation/SequentialDataStore/SDS_Types.md#interpolation)

 SDS supports two types of join requests:
 * [GET](#getjoin): The stream, joinMode, start index, and end index are specified in the request URI path.
 * [POST](#postjoin): Only the SdsJoinMode is specified in the URI.
 The streams and read specification for each stream are specified in the body of the request.